Ana Maria Pacheco

 Ana Maria Pacheco (born 1943) is a Brazilian sculptor, painter, and printmaker.
 Her work is influenced by her Brazilian heritage and often focuses on supernatural themes, incorporating them into unfolding narratives within her work.
 Pacheco's work has been displayed in galleries internationally and has won multiple awards throughout her career.

 Life

 Pacheco was born in Goiás, Brazil in 1943.
-While living in Brazil, she studied Sculpture and Music from Pontifical Catholic University of Goiás and the Federal University of Goiás.
-She subsequently completed a postgraduate course in Music and Education at the Federal University of Brazil in Rio de Janeiro.
+While living in Brazil, she studied sculpture and music from Pontifical Catholic University of Goiás and the Federal University of Goiás.
+She subsequently completed a postgraduate course in music and education at the Federal University of Brazil in Rio de Janeiro.
 She later taught and lectured at these institutions before she moving to London in 1973 to study at the Slade School of Art on a British Council Scholarship.
-Between 1985 and 1989, Pacheco was the first woman Head of Fine Art at the Norwich School of Art.
-She received the Ordem do Rio Branco from the Brazilian government in 1999.
-In 2002 she was made an Honorary Doctor of Philosophy by The Senate of East Anglia University in partnership with the Norwich School of Art.
+Between 1985 and 1989, Pacheco was the first woman head of fine art at the Norwich School of Art.
+She received the Ordem de Rio Branco from the Brazilian government in 1999.
+In 2002, she was made an honorary Doctor of Philosophy by The Senate of East Anglia University in partnership with the Norwich School of Art.
 She was made a Fellow of University College London in 2003.